Verdasca/insuranceChallenge/README.md

 ### Instructions to run tests
-- Run "yarn test" in the terminal and the results will be displayed
+- Run "yarn test a" in the terminal to run all the tests and see the results

 ### Challenge Tasks